blue-wind-25/PDI-Patch-for-USBasp-and-AVRDUDE/README.md

 **This repository contains the fixed patches.**

 ---

+Due to several reasons:
+- The USBasp hardware design is outdated and may not function reliably with modern motherboards, operating systems, or PCs.
+- Developers working with ATxmega MCUs typically use more advanced tools than USBasp, such as Atmel-ICE.
+- I have also developed my own custom programmer that supports ATxmega MCUs, as well as other MCUs.
+As a result, updates to this repository have been placed on the back burner.
+It may be archived entirely in the future.

+---
+---
 ---

 ### Links to Web Pages Containing Informations about the Original Source Code and Patches